Koutch/Cinnamon-sound-with-apps-volume/README.md

 - Mute with middle click on slider and applications mute button
 - Settings menu via Cinnamon's applets menu or right click on the applet

+ _Changelog 1.3.1 (2015.01.02)_ :

+	- add the scroll/arrow key  step configurable for volume and track time

  _[Changelog 1.3 (2014.12.23)](http://cinnamon-spices.linuxmint.com/applets/view/150)_ :